welcheb/DCEMRI.jl/README.md

 > Julia is a high-level, high-performance dynamic programming language for technical computing, with syntax that is familiar to users of other technical computing environments.
 It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and an extensive mathematical function library.
 The library, largely written in Julia itself, also integrates mature, best-of-breed C and Fortran libraries for linear algebra, random number generation, signal processing, and string processing. *

-Basically, it looks like Matlab, which is simple to learn and familiar to most MRI researchers, but it works better and faster.
+Basically, it looks like Matlab, which is simple to learn and familiar to most MRI researchers, but it works better and faster and is completely free.
 In particular, for the problem of DCE MRI, Julia's simple and flexible parallel computing model allows almost perfect parallelization of the nonlinear least squares fitting problem.
 In my informal testing, the basic speed of Julia coupled to my parallel implementation produced a factor of 20-40 speedup over comparable Matlab and Python.

 ## Julia Installation

-To run this code you must install at the bare minimum the Julia programming language.
-This can be downloaded from [julialang.org](http://julialang.org/downloads/) as pre-compiled binaries or cloned from the [github repository](https://github.com/JuliaLang/julia).
+I've tried to keep the software dependencies to a minimum.
+So to run this code you must install only the Julia programming language.
+Julia can be downloaded from [julialang.org](http://julialang.org/downloads/) as pre-compiled binaries or cloned from the [github repository](https://github.com/JuliaLang/julia).
 If you clone the Julia github repo, you should be able to make it with a simple `make` command in the top-level source directory.
 The compilation might take a while, but it is fairly automatic.

 Once you have the base Julia install working, go ahead and start it up.
 You might need to set your PATH shell variable to point to your install location, or you may just be able to click on the icon if you installed one of the pre-compiled binaries.

-Next you'll need a few packagaes.
+Next you'll need a few Julia packagaes.
 These can be installed at the Julia prompt with

 - `julia> Pkg.add("MAT")`
 - `julia> Pkg.add("Optim")`